OlexonYT1/yarp-security-api-and-ui/README.md

 ## How You Can Help

-If you find this project useful, you can help by reviewing the implementation or contributing to make it more generic (user onboarding from oauth provider via webhook or other stuff).
+If you find this project useful, you can help by reviewing the implementation or contributing to make it more generic ~~(user onboarding from oauth provider via webhook or other stuff)~~ => simple onboarding implmented.
 It's a side project on a boring and not "sexy" topic for me, but I hope it can be helpful to some of you.
 This project aims to avoid fully managed pricey solutions because, in the end, we only need simple OAuth authentication and to manage our authorization layer by ourselves.
 Help on that will be appreciated.